 The first step is to enter your domain:

 Select “Domain doesn’t rank” and click on “Featured Snippet”:

 Set a filter, so you only see positions #1 – #10 because these are the low-hanging fruits to tackle

 You’ll now have a nice list of featured snippet opportunities to attack.

-If you’re serious about growing your organic search traffic in 2022, then you need to utilize SEMRush.
+If you’re serious about growing your organic search traffic in 2023, then you need to utilize Semrush.

-SEMRush has been stepping up their game recently and I’ve actually been using it more than Ahrefs for keyword research, keyword qualification, and competitor analysis.
+Semrush has been stepping up its game recently, and I’ve actually been using it more than Ahrefs for keyword research, keyword qualification, and competitor analysis.

 IMO, they have more comprehensive and accurate keyword data.